 During the flu season, you will most likely suffer from flu-related conditions, such as difficulty breathing.
-Blocked nasal passages are a major symptom associated with flu.
-The easiest way to clear nasal passages and sinuses that may be blocked is to breath in humid air.
+Blocked nasal passages are a major symptom associated with the flu.
+The easiest way to clear nasal passages and sinuses that may be blocked is to breathe in the humid air.
 Furthermore, the warm and humid air provides some additional therapeutic effects to your otherwise dry skin.

-At Healthy Home Heating and Air, we take pride in providing air conditioning services that will ensure a healthy home environment.
+At Healthy Home Heating & Air, we take pride in providing air conditioning services that will ensure a Healthy Home Heating & Air environment.
 You can be sure to benefit from our wide range of knowledge regarding how to use a humidifier during the flu season.
-Contact us in Monroe for your heating, cooling and indoor air quality needs.
+Contact us in Monroe for your heating, cooling, and indoor air quality needs.